- Restoration is won in the moment: most property owners search for help within 24 hours of damage.

 A pipe bursts at 2 a.m.
-A kitchen fire leaves smoke damage across three rooms.
-A storm rips shingles off a commercial building and water pours in through the ceiling.
-In every one of these situations, the property owner does the same thing: they pull out their phone and search.
+A kitchen fire leaves smoke across three rooms.
+A storm rips shingles off a commercial building and water pours through the ceiling.
+In every one of those moments, the property owner does the same thing.
+They pull out their phone and search.

-Research shows 85% of customers search for restoration services within 24 hours of damage discovery, with peak search activity occurring 2 to 6 hours after initial damage detection.
-Even more telling: 58% of those customers select the first company they contact.
-That means the restoration company that shows up first in Google Maps and local search results gets the job.
+Research shows 85% of customers search for restoration services within 24 hours of finding the damage, and the search spikes 2 to 6 hours after they spot it.
+Now the part that should get your attention: 58% of those customers go with the first company they reach.
+So the restoration company that shows up first in Google Maps and local results gets the job.
 Not the best-reviewed company.
-Not the cheapest company.
+Not the cheapest.
 The first one the customer sees and calls.

-The global disaster restoration services market is valued at approximately $42.93 billion in 2025 and projected to reach $58.46 billion by 2031, growing at a CAGR of 5.28%.
-Water damage restoration alone accounts for roughly 41% of total demand, while fire and smoke damage restoration holds about 39%.
+The global disaster restoration market is worth roughly $42.93 billion in 2025 and is projected to hit $58.46 billion by 2031, growing about 5.28% a year.
+Water damage restoration alone makes up around 41% of demand, and fire and smoke damage holds about 39%.
+That tracks with national claims data: water damage and freezing made up 22.6% of homeowners insurance losses in 2023, the second-largest cause after wind and hail.

-In the United States, the damage restoration services industry represents a $7.1 billion market experiencing unprecedented demand driven by climate events.
+In the United States, damage restoration is a $7.1 billion market, and demand keeps climbing as climate events pile up.
 There were 27 billion-dollar disasters in the U.S. in 2024 alone.

-Of course this means that more companies are entering the market.
-And most of them are fighting for the same emergency searches in your local area.
+All of that means more companies are entering the field, and most of them are chasing the same emergency searches in your area.

 | Restoration Industry Metric | Value |